AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 attributes up or down by one step.
 For continuously variable controls like a dimmer, touching the roller will set the attribute to full or zero.

-3. Repeat from **step 1** to change other attributes of the selected fixtures.
+3. Repeat from <strong>step 1</strong> to change other attributes of the selected fixtures.

 ---